the0neWhoKnocks/web-components/README.md

 - How to set up listeners.
 - What attributes are available for each Component.

 If you want to load a file directly from GitHub (like in a CodePen), you can get the URLs from [the example page][examplePage].
-An example is `https://the0newhoknocks.github.io/web-components/js/components/CustomToggle.js`, so `https://the0newhoknocks.github.io/web-components/<PATH_TO_FILE>`.
+An example is `https://the0newhoknocks.github.io/web-components/v1/js/components/CustomToggle.js`, so `https://the0newhoknocks.github.io/web-components/<VERSION>/<PATH_TO_FILE>`.
 You can't link directly to a `raw.githubusercontent.com` file since GitHub serves up the files with a `text` header, but `github.io` pages serve files from a CDN with the correct headers.

 ---

 ## Development

 For Local development I use the [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) extension.
-Just point it to the folder for this repo, and start it up.
+Just point it to the `src` folder in this repo, and start it up.

 ---